Upgrading Redis for PCF

 In the Pivotal Application Service (PAS), changes to any of the following properties can trigger downtime:

 $runtime.system_domain—Runtime System Domain

 ..cf.ha_proxy.skip_cert_verify.value—Disable SSL certificate verification for this environment in PAS

 $runtime.apps_domain—Runtime Apps Domain

 $self.service_network—Service Networks in Ops Manager

-When the operator applies any of the above changes to PAS, downtime is triggered for the following:
+When the operator applies any of the above changes to PAS, downtime is triggered for: